ChaosLabsInc/risk-oracle/README.md

-# RiskOracle
+# Chaos Labs Dynamic Risk Oracle

-RiskOracle is a smart contract that serves as a dynamic oracle for risk parameters.
+The Chaos Labs Risk Oracle is a smart contract that serves as a dynamic oracle for risk parameters.
 It allows authorized senders to publish and update risk parameters, which can be queried by other contracts or off-chain systems.

 ## Features